DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/5-3_data_security.md

 There are two types of symmetric encryption algorithms:

-  1. Block algorithms: Set lengths of bits are encrypted in blocks of electronic data with the use of a specific secret key.
+  1. **Block algorithms:** Set lengths of bits are encrypted in blocks of electronic data with the use of a specific secret key.
 As the data is being encrypted, the system holds the data in its memory as it waits for complete blocks.
-  2. Stream algorithms: Data is encrypted as it streams instead of being retained in the system’s memory.
+  2. **Stream algorithms:** Data is encrypted as it streams instead of being retained in the system’s memory.

 ### Symmetric Encryption Uses

-While symmetric encryption is an older method of encryption, it is faster and more efficient than asymmetric encryption.
+While symmetric encryption is an older method of encryption, it is **faster and more efficient** than asymmetric encryption.
 Symmetric cryptography is typically used for encrypting large amounts of data, e.g. for database encryption.
 In the case of a database, the secret key might only be available to the database itself to encrypt or decrypt.

 Some examples of where symmetric cryptography is used are:

-- Payment applications, such as card transactions where personal identifying information needs to be protected to prevent identity theft or fraudulent charges
+- **Payment applications**, such as card transactions where personal identifying information needs to be protected to prevent identity theft or fraudulent charges
-- Validations to confirm that the sender of a message is who they claim to be
+- **Validations** to confirm that the sender of a message is who they claim to be
-- Random number generation or hashing
+- **Random number generation** or hashing

 ### Block Ciphers